PopovEvgeniy/SWGF/readme.txt

 Project Description

 Simple windows game framework is the advanced fork of Eugene game development kit.
+It intend for Windows Vista or higher.

 License